AlphaEarth Foundations: An embedding field model for accurate and efficient global mapping from sparse label data

 \section{Thematic mapping}

 Thematic mapping or "semantic segmentation" refers to spatially-dense discrete classification over an area.
 We group 11 classification evaluations into thematic mapping applications including land use, land cover, crop detection, crop type, and species distribution mapping.
 These classification datasets vary in their number of classes, complexity of semantics they represent, and their summary periods, i.e., instantaneous observations versus persistence over a reference period (Table \ref{table:evals}).
 Assessing max-trial performance in Figure \ref{fig:headline}A, we find that AEF achieves the greatest error reductions for evaluations over annual periods: e.g., LCMAP land cover, Descals oil palm, Africa crop mask, and LCMAP land use.
-Other than Ethiopia crops, all thematic mapping evaluations had > 1.0x reductions in error within the $\sim$90\% confidence interval.
-AEF's consistent performance across these diverse evaluations suggests a degree of generality that was previously not possible even with higher-dimensional learned embeddings.
+Other